martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-06-25-gsoc-week-eight-lego-star-wars.markdown

 ## Other News

 It's raining heavily in Mumbai all day, so I'm pretty much indoors.
 I visited the Facebook Mumbai office and it was really cool!
-We have started a project in our club named **
+We have started a new [Seasons of Code](http://wncc-iitb.org/soc/) project in our club named [Rattlesnake](https://github.com/ranveeraggarwal/rattlesnake) to teach people Python.
+I might do the same tasks in Perl!

+## Coming Up

+We might have to merge the Treeherder [Pull Request](https://github.com/mozilla/treeherder/pull/1490) putting some UI restrictions to help [Mike Ling](https://github.com/MikeLing) continue with his GSoC project.
+I hope to complete my action tasks patch and write a function in MozCI / Pulse Actions to schedule Action Tasks on receiving pulse messages.